 What I mean by a deposit?
 Let’s assume you are starting a company for the first time and you need to set up an account for the utilities, so you call up the utility company, and because you have no prior history with that company, they say to you send us a check for $1,000 as a deposit.

-And once your company establish a payment track record with them a good payment track rocord let’s say for six months, they will return that $1,000 to you.
+And once your company establish a payment track record with them, a good payment track record, let’s say for six months, they will return that $1,000 to you.
 So $1,000 that you send into the company is not a payment for your bill.
-It’s just a deposit that the company is going to hold till they’re satisfied that you have a good credit record a good payment record with them and then they return the money to you.
+It’s just a deposit that the company is going to hold till they’re satisfied that you have a good credit record, a good payment record with them, and then they return the money to you.

-So your company owned that money all along hence it’s an asset for you even though the utility company is physically holding to that cash, and so on your books on the balance sheet you would classify that as a depoist.
+So your company owned that money all along, hence (So) it’s an asset for you, even though the utility company is physically holding to that cash, and so on your books on the balance sheet you would classify that as a deposit.

 So when you add up all of these subsections that will give a total assets dollar figures.
 So that’s a little bit about assets and the different components that make up assets.

-Then we’ll move on to the next section called liabilities.
+Then we’ll move on (先に進む) to the next section called liabilities.
 One word definition of a liabilities would be something that the company owes.
-Do you owe anything anybody in your personal lives?
+Do you owe anything to anybody in your personal lives?
 Most of us do.
-It would be student loans, it would be a loan for your car, in mortgage on your house, money that you owe for your taxes, so these are all liabilities to you.
+It would be student loans, it would be a loan for your car, in mortgage on your house (住宅ローン), money that you owe for your taxes, so these are all liabilities to you.